kubedb/docs/docs/guides/mssqlserver/configuration/using-config-file.md

 ## Overview

-MSSQLServer allows configuring database via configuration file.
-The default configuration file for MSSQLServer deployed by `KubeDB` can be found in `/var/opt/mssql/mssql.conf`.
-When MSSQLServer starts, it will look for  configuration file in `/var/opt/mssql/mssql.conf`.
+SQL Server allows configuring database via configuration file.
+The default configuration file for SQL Server deployed by `KubeDB` can be found in `/var/opt/mssql/mssql.conf`.
+When SQL Server starts, it will look for  configuration file in `/var/opt/mssql/mssql.conf`.
 If configuration file exist, this configuration will overwrite the existing defaults.

-> To learn available configuration option of MSSQLServer see [Configure SQL Server on Linux](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-mssql-conf?view=sql-server-ver16).
+> To learn available configuration option of SQL Server see [Configure SQL Server on Linux](https://learn.microsoft.com/en-us/sql/linux/sql-server-linux-configure-mssql-conf?view=sql-server-ver16).

 At first, you have to create a config file named `mssql.conf` with your desired configuration.
 Then you have to create a [secret](https://kubernetes.io/docs/concepts/configuration/secret/) using this file.
-You have to specify this secret name in `spec.configSecret.name` section while creating MSSQLServer CR.
+Then specify this secret name in `spec.configSecret.name` section while creating MSSQLServer CR.

 KubeDB will create a secret named `{mssqlserver-name}-config` with configuration file contents as the value of the key `mssql.conf` and mount this secret into `/var/opt/mssql/` directory of the database pod. the secret named `{mssqlserver-name}-config` will contain your desired configurations with some default configurations.